-$\delta x = \underline{\delta}$ $\sqrt{n}$
+283 $\delta x = \frac{\delta}{\sqrt{n}}$

+284 δ = Standard deviation of the population

-n = sample size
+285 n = Sample size

+286

-It is often advocated that large samples should be used.
-They are advocated in order to give the principle of randomization a chance to work (Kerlinger, 1992).
+287 It is often advocated that large samples should be used.
+They are advocated

+in order to give the principle of randomization a chance to work [5].

-SAMPLE AND REPRESENTATIVENESS
+290 SAMPLE AND REPRESENTATIVENESS

-The word "representative" means to be typical of a population; that is, to exemplify the characteristics of the population.
-The fact that a segment of a population is taken as representative of that population does not mean that the sample so taken is representative.
-For example, a researcher investigating a banking habit in First Bank Plc, may decide to draw his sample from two branches of First Bank in Lagos, Nigeria, thereby assuming that the two branches represent the total population of the bank's branches.
-That sample selection may be wrong as data and opinions collected from the two branches may not be representative of what actually happens in the entire First Bank Plc network.
-That goes to show that too small samples are not good enough as they tend not to represent the characteristics of the population.
-This will eventually result in getting results that are likely to be lacking in validity.
+291 The word "representative" means to be typical of a population; that is, to exemplify the characteristics of the population.
+The fact that a segment of a 292 293 population is taken as representative of that population does not mean that the sample, 294 so taken, is representative.
+For example, a researcher investigating a banking habit in 295 First Bank Plc, may decide to draw his sample from two branches of First Bank in 296 Lagos, Nigeria, thereby assuming that the two branches represent the total 297 population of the bank's branches.
+That sample selection may be wrong as data and 298 opinions collected from the two branches may not be representative of what actually 299 happens in the entire First Bank Plc network.
+That goes to show that too small 300 samples are not good enough as they tend not to represent the characteristics of the 301 population.
+This will eventually result in getting results that are likely to be lacking 302 in validity.

-Kerlinger (1992) opined that in research, a "representative sample" means that the sample has approximately the characteristics of the population relevant to the research in question.
+In research, a "representative sample" means that the sample has approximately the characteristics of the population relevant to the research in question [5].
 If sex and socio-economic class are characteristics relevant to the research, a representative sample will have approximately the same proportions of men and women and middle class and working class individuals as the population.